 Reporting of side effects

-If you get any side effects, talk to your doctor or pharmacist.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow
+You can also report side effects directly via the

 5. HOW TO STORE GALEBON

 Keep this medicine out of the sight and reach of children.

 Store in the original package in order to protect from light.

 Do not use this medicine after the expiry date which is stated on the carton after ’Exp.:’.
 The expiry date refers to the last day of that month.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help to protect

 6. Contents of the pack and other information

 • The active substance is tamsulosin hydrochloride.
 Each capsule contains 0.4 milligram of tamsulosin hydrochloride.